hippoandy/LeetCode_Practices/README.md

 # LeetCode Practice

 Starting **July, 2019**, I am working on coding practices through the website [LeetCode.com](LeetCode.com).
 This repository stores all the code files I wrote while doing the exercise.
 The main language I am using is `Java`.
 In the future, `Python` will also be practiced.
 I am also doing some database related questions to improve my understanding and skill for writing `SQL` commands.
+The file `Progress.md` records the progress of my study.

+## Repository Structure

+### Folder `Java`

+Stores the `Java` code files.

+### Folder `SQL`

+Store the `.sql` code files.